CodeYourFuture/GitHomeworkTest/README.md

 3. Create a new file called `FIRSTNAME_LASTNAME.md`
    - For example, if your name is Joe Smith then call your file `JOE_SMITH.md`
 4. In this file, write an introduction yourself.
 You should include:

-   1. Your name
+   1. Your name :
+      Donna Henry
-   2. Your favourite sport and why you like it
+   2. Your favourite sport and why you like it:
+      Badminton: Lots of laughs with friends and getting bit of exercise too.
+Unfortunately not played for a couple of years.
-   3. Your favourite food and why it's your favourite
+   3. Your favourite food and why it's your favourite:
+      Anything fresh and homemade.
+Recently enjoyed Kissir and tried a masala dosa for the first time.
+Tres bien!
    4. A link to a video of your favourite music

    5. An interesting fact about yourself - impress us!
 5. `Commit` the file to your repository
 6. `Push` the file to Github